Network Settings

 Also malware and adult content 1.1.1.3 and 1.0.0.3

 Note that having more than 1 DNS is not primarily for redundancy but load balancing.
-So using 1.1.1.1 and 1.1.1.3 would sometimes query 1.1.1.1 and sometimes 1.1.1.3 ther is no control over which DNS is used.
+So using 1.1.1.1 and 1.1.1.3 would sometimes query 1.1.1.1 and sometimes 1.1.1.3 there is no control over which DNS is used.

 Other General Settings.
 Localization, Email and SMTP

-Go to System Settings > General and check that the localisation settings are correct.
+Go to System > General Settings and check that the localisation settings are correct.
 If not click Settings and make the corrections.